SequentSoft/ThreadFlow/docs/guide/master/pages/index.md

 A page is a php class that describes the logic of the bot's behavior.

 Each page has a `show` method that describes the logic for sending the initial message to the user when the page is opened.
-Also, each page has a `handle` method that describes the logic for handling user input.
+Also, each page has a `answer` method that describes the logic for handling user input.

-If you need to go to another page when processing a message, use the `next` method, which takes the name of the page to go to and attributes.
+If you need to go to another page when processing a message, just

 ::: info INFO
 By default, all pages are located in the `app/ThreadFlow/Pages` directory.